reasonml/reasonml.github.io/docs/module.md

 };
 ```

-**Note**: `include` and `open` are very different!
-The former literally copies
-over definitions into the new module for it to appropriate.
-The latter simply
-allows refering to items (values, types, constructors, etc.) in the `open`ed
-module's scope in an "unqualified" way (aka, `foo` instead of the qualified
-`MyModule.foo`).
+**Note**: `open` and `include` are very different!
+The former brings a module's content into your current scope, so that you don't have to refer to a value by prefixing it with the module's name every time.
+The latter **copies over** the definition of a module statically, then also do an `open`.

 ### Every `.re` file is a module